Grinnell, Iowa: Health care

 In 2019, the local hospital became a part of the Unity Point Hospital system.
 Unity Point Grinnell, formerly known as Grinnell Regional Medical Center, is an acute care hospital licensed for 81 beds.
-GRMC was established in 1967 after the merger of two hospitals, one step in a century of providers joining together to serve the community.
+GRMC was established in 1967 after the merger of two hospitals, one step in a century of providers joining to serve the community.
 Nearly 60 physicians provide care at the medical center.

 Library

 Drake Community Library opened in November 2009.
 The library serves as a center of community activities.
 It has 25 public computers, 3 large meetings rooms, two small study rooms, a variety of seating areas and offers a full range of reading and AV materials.
-The library is actively working to create a digital archive of local history.
+The library is actively working to create a digital archive of local history and make archived photos and documents available on their website.
 A wide range of photos and documents are available for viewing as part of Digital Grinnell and the Poweshiek History Preservation Project.
 Area residents can also use the Grinnell College Libraries.
 In 1901, Joel Stewart funded the construction of the first library in Grinnell, the Stewart Library, which served in that capacity until 2009.
 The building remains in service today as the headquarters for the Grinnell Area Arts Council.
+The library also has many eco-friendly structures like clerestory for natural light, flooring and furniture made from recycled materials, water-saving fixtures, permeable pavers, and native landscaping.